 Entry into Years 8-11

-The Governors of the School are prepared to accept boys into each year group up to a maximum admission limit of 120 (in Years 8-11).
+The Governors of the School are prepared to accept boys into each year group up to the maximum admission limit of 120 (in Years 8-11).
 Assessment for entry into the School will be arranged using in-house tests.
 The in-house tests in English, Mathematics and Science determine which boys reach the required academic standard for that school year.
-Please contact the School Office for further details.
+For boys moving into the catchment area we will arrange testing as soon as possible.
+However, for boys living outside of the catchment area, testing only takes place in November and May.
+Applications to be tested in November or May need to be made by the preceding 31 October or 30 April, respectively.
+Please contact the School for further information.

 Should there be more boys who reach the required academic standard for a particular year than can be accommodated, after the admission of boys who have undergone statutory assessment and for whom a final statement of special educational needs (SEN) has been issued which specifically names Ermysted’s Grammar School, priority will be given using the same over-subscription criteria as for entry into Year 7.